-According to the Marina del Rey Station Interview Information Request Form, the facility has designated staff to monitor retaliation for inmate-on-inmate allegations and staff-on-inmate allegations.
-The Interview Information Request Form, however, did not provide information as to who is responsible for monitoring the conduct and treatment of staff who report sexual abuse.
+According to the Lomita Station Interview Information Request Form, the facility has designated Custody Assistants to monitor retaliation for inmate-on-inmate allegations and staff-on-inmate allegations.
 During interviews with staff who are charged with monitoring retaliation for both inmate-on-inmate allegations and staffon-inmate allegations, staff advised that they have not had to monitor for retaliation.
 Staff stated that detainees are typically held at the station for a short period of time before being transferred.
 Despite not having had to monitor for retaliation, staff conveyed an understanding of the requirements to employ multiple protection measures, such as housing changes or transfers for detainee victims or abusers, removal of alleged staff or detainee abusers from contact with victims, and emotional support services for staff who fear retaliation for reporting sexual abuse or sexual harassment or for cooperating with investigations.
 The Agency has also delineated these requirements under CDM, 3-04/025.55, PREA - Protection Against Retaliation.
-The Agency Head Designee stated that medical and mental health care is offered to inmate victims and services are offered to staff via the Psychological Service Bureau and there are several protective measures that facilities may employ.
+The Agency Head Designee stated that medical and mental health care is offered to inmate victims and services are offered to staff via the Psychological Service Bureau, and that there are several protective measures that facilities may employ.
 The Facility Director also explained the various protective measures that may be employed and directed us to related policy.

 The Agency has established a formal process for monitoring retaliation.
-CDM, 3-04/ 025.55, PREA - Protection Against Retaliation, provides that any inmate who reports an incident of sexual abuse or sexual harassment shall be monitored for at least 90 days following the report to see if there is evidence that suggests possible retaliation by other inmates or staff.
+CDM, 3-04/025.55, PREA - Protection Against Retaliation, provides that any inmate who reports an incident of sexual abuse or sexual harassment shall be monitored for at least 90 days following the report to see if there is evidence that suggests possible retaliation by other inmates or staff.
 The policy also requires that monitoring continue beyond the 90 days if the initial monitoring indicates an ongoing need.
-Additionally, monitoring shall include Periodic in-person conversations with inmates by the facility's PREA Compliance Manager; Review of disciplinary incidents involving the inmate; and Review of housing or program changes involving the inmate.
+Additionally, the policy requires that monitoring shall include periodic in-person conversations with inmates by the facility's PREA Compliance Manager; review of disciplinary incidents involving the inmate; and review of housing or program changes involving the inmate.